pingcap/docs/br/backup-and-restore-use-cases.md

 ### Deployment method

-It is recommended that you deploy the TiDB cluster using [TiUP](/tiup/tiup-cluster.md) and get BR by downloading [TiDB Toolkit](/download-ecosystem-tools.md#br-backup-and-restore).
+It is recommended that you deploy the TiDB cluster using [TiDB Ansible](/online-deployment-using-ansible.md) and get BR by downloading [TiDB Toolkit](/download-ecosystem-tools.md#br-backup-and-restore).

 ### Cluster versions